 We’ve heard over and over again that online learning is going to completely overhaul our educational system.
 The amount of money that has been, and continues to be, invested in online course delivery is amazing.
 Yet I’m extremely skeptical of the efficacy of online learning for advanced education in fields that are creative and collaborative.
 My problem with the focus on the platform of delivery (“online”, “blended”) is that it ignores the quality of the educational experience.
 As John Dewey described, “The belief that a genuine education comes about through experience does not mean that all experiences are genuinely or equally educative.”
 Simply providing people with “an educational experience” makes no guarantee that they will, in fact, learn anything.

 In my experience working with online course delivery, there are some major problems, and nearly all have to do with experiential qualities: the environment, context, emotion, and human to human interaction that shape the experiences learners have.
-Perhaps the most obvious is that the software is simply awful.
-Blackboard, one of the most common platforms for online course delivery, is laughably archaic.

 Structured educational software encourages rote learning without controversy.
 Perhaps one of the most fundamental qualities of an educational experience is that of dialogue, discourse and debate: the challenging of norms, active experimentation, public failure, and the serendipitous interplay of human interactions.
 You can learn by passively watching a video, but the learning is shallow because the experience is shallow.
 You are left on your own to form the connections between the material you watch and your existing knowledge.
 Some can make these connections; I fear that most can’t or won’t.
 Forums and message boards are used in an attempt to increase collaboration and communication.
 This is naively optimistic, and most students I know who have experienced this describe that it doesn’t work.
 I’ve seen classes where students need to post “one forum post per week”, as if forcing someone to have a question will actually ignite real curiosity about the subject.
 I do think online learning works tremendously well for extremely motivated and self-directed students (who are rare, but who do exist), and for extremely objective, fact-based learning.
 There’s no reason the majority of freshman who have to take an introduction to calculus class can’t try it online before engaging with a human directly.
 But before we rally around fact-based learning, we might question why so many freshman need to take an introduction to calculus class in the first place.